rust-bakery/nom-trace/README.md

 - traces for sub parsers
 - `->` followed by the parser's result

+You can add intermediate names instead of combinator names for the trace, like this: `tr!(PARENS, delimited!( ... ))` this would replace the name `delimited` in the trace print, with `PARENS`

 This tracer works with parsers based on `&[u8]` and `&str` input types.
 For `&[u8]`, input positions will be displayed as a hexdump.